Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Background

 \subsubsection{Mass Profile}

 Lens mass is defined as the 2D projected surface mass density of the lensing galaxy, also known as the convergence, $\kappa(x,y)$.
-We assume the lens galaxy mass is described by a power-law elliptical mass distribution (PEMD) profile \citep{Barkana_1998}:
+We assume the lens galaxy mass is described by a PEMD profile \citep{Barkana_1998}:

 The power-law slope, $\gamma_{\text{lens}}$, controls the rate at which the density decreases as radius increases.
 The Einstein radius, $\theta_{\text{E}}$, describes the total amount of mass in the lens. $q_{\text{lens}}$ is the axis ratio, with 1 representing a circle.
-The coordinates x and y are rotated by angle $\phi_{\text{lens}}$ to be aligned along the major and minor axis, respectively.
+The coordinates x and y are rotated by angle $\phi_{\text{lens}}$ to be aligned along the major and minor axes, respectively.
 The coordinates are also shifted to align with the central position of the lens mass, ($x_{\text{lens}}$,$y_{\text{lens}}$).
 We also include an external shear ($\gamma_{\text{ext}}$, $\phi_{\text{ext}}$) in the model to account for additional distortion from the mass of nearby objects.
 This shear is described by its strength, $\gamma_{\text{ext}}$, and its orientation angle, $\phi_{\text{ext}}$.

 In total, the mass profile can be described with eight parameters: ($\theta_{\text{E}}$, $\gamma_{\text{ext}}$, $\phi_{\text{ext}}$, $\gamma_{\text{lens}}$, $q_{\text{lens}}$, $\phi_{\text{lens}}$, $x_{\text{lens}}$, $y_{\text{lens}}$).
 Note that we translate from angular coordinates ($q_{\text{lens}}$, $\phi_{\text{lens}}$), ($\gamma_{\text{ext}}$, $\phi_{\text{ext}}$) to rectangular coordinates ($e_1$, $e_2$), ($\gamma_1$, $\gamma_2$) to avoid the $\pi$ periodicity in $\phi_{\text{lens}}$ and $\phi_{\text{ext}}$.